-The nationwide class action law suit, Bondy v.
+A. Background The nationwide class action law suit, Bondy v.
 Sullivan, involved Austrian social insurance payments which were based, in whole or in part, on wage credits granted under Paragraphs 500-506 of the Austrian General Social Insurance Act.
 These paragraphs grant credits to individuals who suffered a loss (i.e., were imprisoned, unemployed, or forced to flee Austria) during the period of March 1933 to May 1945 for political, religious, or ethnic reasons.
 Not all Austrian social insurance payments are based on Paragraphs 500-506.

-1. The Resource Exclusion

-Unspent Austrian social insurance payments based, in whole or in part, on wage credits granted under Paragraphs 500-506 of the Austrian General Social Insurance Act are excluded from resources.
+B. Policy 1.
+The Resource Exclusion Unspent Austrian social insurance payments based, in whole or in part, on wage credits granted under Paragraphs 500-506 of the Austrian General Social Insurance Act are excluded from resources.
 Austrian social insurance payments not based on wage credits granted under Paragraphs 500-506 are not excluded from resources under this provision.
 2. Interest On Unspent Payments Interest earned on unspent Austrian social insurance payments prior to July 1, 2004 is not excluded from income or resources.
 Interest earned on unspent Austrian social insurance payments on or after July 1, 2004 is excluded from income and resources.

-- C. Procedure--Initial Applications and Posteligibility - 1.
-When to Develop

-When an individual would otherwise be ineligible due to excess resources, determine if applying this exclusion would permit eligibility.
+C. ProcedureInitial Applications and Posteligibility 1.
+When to Develop When an individual would otherwise be ineligible due to excess resources, determine if applying this exclusion would permit eligibility.
 If the exclusion would permit eligibility, develop per 2. below.
 If the individual is resources-eligible even without the application of this exclusion, it is not necessary to develop under this section.

-If an individual alleges that his or her resources include unspent Austrian social insurance payments:

-- a.
-Determine whether the payments are counted as income, per S0830.715. - If the payments are counted as income, this resource exclusion does not apply.
-If the payments are not counted as income, go to b. - b.
+2. Development and Documen- If an individual alleges that his or her resources include unspent Austrian social insurance payments: tation a.
+Determine whether the payments are counted as income, per S0830.715.
+If the payments are counted as income, this resource exclusion does not apply.
+If the payments are not counted as income, go to b. b.
 Obtain a signed statement from the individual as to the date(s) and amount(s) of any account deposits corresponding to the Austrian social insurance payments.
 Apply the policy in B. above and exclude the unspent payments from the determination of countable resources.

-Excluded funds commingled with nonexcluded funds, S1130.700 Income exclusion, Austrian social insurance payments, S0830.715
+D. References Excluded funds commingled with nonexcluded funds, S1130.700 Income exclusion, Austrian social insurance payments, S0830.715

-Manual Title Chapter Chapter Page Revision Virginia Medical Assistance Eligibility M11 July 20 023 Subchapter Subject Page ending with Page M1130.000 ABD RESOURCE EXCLUSIONS S1130.620 66 the Disaster Relief and Emergency Assistance Act (P.L.
-100-707);
+Manual Title Chapter Page Revision Da n Date Virginia Medical Assistance Eligibility M11 July 2 023 Subchapter Subject Page ending w rith Page M1130.000 ABD RESOURCE EXCLUSIONS S1130).620 66